 Group Annuity – a contract providing income for a specified period of time, or duration of life for a person or persons established to benefit a group of employees.

 Group Health – health insurance issued to employers, associations, trusts, or other groups covering employees or members and/or their dependents, to whom a certificate of coverage may be provided.

-Group Code – a unique three to five digit number assigned by the NAIC to identify those companies that are part of a larger group of insurance companies.
+Group Code – a unique three to five digit number assigned the NAIC to identify those companies that are part of a larger group of insurance companies.